 Why not avail of this 2-Day Scuba Diving Package, which takes you through four dive sites in Cenote Dos Ojos and beyond?

 Experienced and certified diving guides will be with you throughout this experience.

-This unique tour will have you enjoying both the ocean and the cenote that the district is well-celebrated for.
+This unique tour will have you enjoying both the ocean and the cenote for which the district is well-celebrated.

 During day one, go in-depth with the two reefs that make up Cancun’s coast.

 On day two, go on a Dos Ojos Cenote trip, witnessing for yourself just why this nature-made destination is known worldwide.